Posted on 13 May 2020, updated on 21 December 2023.

 In your AWS console, go to the IAM section and create a user named “FullAccess”.
 Then add your user to a group named “FullAccessGroup”.
 Attaches to this group the following rights:

 After these steps, AWS will provide you a Secret Access Key and Access Key ID.
-Save them preciously because this will be the only time AWS gives it to you.
+Save them preciously because this will be the only time AWS gives them to you.

 In your own console, create a